kyle-lanier-mscs/wsual_db/README.md

 4: Include your new unittest file within the import statement in the following script /cicd/test_suite.py

+5: Create or update the appropriate docstring file located in /modules/docstrings

-4: Pre validate your code by executing the following validation script /cicd/cicd_valaidation.py
+6: Pre validate your code by executing the following validation script /cicd/cicd_valaidation.py

+7: Regenerate the sphinx wiki documentation by executing the following script /cicd/sphinx_docgen.py
 ```

 ## Troubleshooting